-The Company has various financial instruments including cash, receivables, accounts payable and accrued liabilities and deferred consideration.
+The Company has various financial instruments including cash, receivables, accounts payable and accrued liabilities and promissory note and deferred taxes.
 Cash is carried at fair value using a level 1 fair value measurement.
-The carrying values of receivables and accounts payable and accrued liabilities approximate their fair values due to the short-term maturity of these financial instruments.
-Deferred consideration is carried at amortized cost and approximates its fair value using a level 3 fair value measurement.
+The carrying values of receivables, accounts payable and accrued liabilities, and promissory note approximate their fair values due to the short-term maturity of these financial instruments.